 Smiling, playing, and laughing help reduce stress, which makes you happier and healthier, naturally leading to positive thinking.

 Developing a positive attitude can help you in more ways than you might realize.
 When you think positive thoughts, you don’t allow your mind (conscious or subconscious) to entertain any negative thoughts or doubts.
 Positive thoughts can literally be the key to success.

 After you learn how to think positively, you will notice amazing changes all around you.
 Your brain will actually begin to operate in a state of free-flowing feel-good hormones called endorphins, which will make you feel lighter and happier.

 You’ll also notice a major boost in confidence and will feel more capable of taking on new assignments and challenges that might have previously been outside your comfort zone.

 By reducing your self-limiting beliefs, you will effectively release your brakes and experience growth like you never imagined.
 Essentially, you can change your entire life simply by harnessing the power of positive thinking.

 Begin now to harness the power of positive thinking by practicing these habits to keep a positive attitude.
-Write down your goals and use my 14-Step Goal Setting Guide to help you develop new skills and create new ideas on how to cultivate and keep a positive outlook.
+Write down your goals and use my SMART Goals Template to help you develop new skills and create new ideas on how to cultivate and keep a positive outlook.